HumAnTarg3t/Phonas/README.md

    - **Shared Folder Name** — the SMB share name, e.g. `Photos`
    - **Username** and **Password**
 3. Tap **Test Connection** to verify before saving.
-4. Tap **Add Folder** to select one or more phone folders to back up.
+4. Choose how to select files:
+   - **Scan all device media** — turn this on to back up everything on the device (photos, videos, WhatsApp, Screenshots, etc.) without selecting individual folders.
+The app will request storage permission on first enable.
+   - **Manual folders** — tap **Add Folder** to select specific folders.
+An optional NAS prefix can be set per folder to organise files under a custom subdirectory on the NAS.
 5. Choose a **backup interval** (1h / 6h / 12h / 24h) and optional charging-only requirement.
 6. Optionally set **Keep backup logs** (how many backup sessions to retain in history).
 7. Optionally set **Skip Files Older Than** to ignore files before a specific date.
 8. Tap **Save**.
+A confirmation message appears briefly.
 The first scheduled backup runs automatically when on Wi-Fi.

 Tap **Back Up Now** on the Status screen to trigger an immediate backup.